csd1100/learning/notes/ansible/basics.md

 ## Playbooks
 - Use `ansible-playbook` command
 - Each playbook can have multiple plays.
+- We can also use flags like `--start-at-task <taskname>` to run playbook from any stage or task.
 - Each play has at least following properties: name, hosts, tasks.
 - template of playbook:
 ```yaml